InformaticsMatters/squonk2-data-manager-job-operator/README.md

     pre-commit run --all-files

 ## Building the operator (local development)
+Pre-requisites: -

+- Docker Compose (v2)

 The operator container, residing in the `operator` directory, is automatically built and pushed to Docker Hub using GitHub Actions.

-You can build the image yourself using docker-compose.
+You can build the image yourself using docker compose.
 The following will build and push an operator image with the tag `19.2.0-alpha.1`: -

     export IMAGE_TAG=19.2.0-alpha.1
-    docker-compose build
+    docker compose build
-    docker-compose push
+    docker compose push

 ## Versioning
 We adopt a different approach for operator naming.
 At the time of writing